healeycodes/healeycodes.com/posts/how-i-made-queuedle.md

   }
 ```

 The first time I set up the game generation logic, I ran into a problem.
-The starting board would contain words!
+The starting board sometimes contained multiple outlined words!
 In retrospective, it's unsurprising that a random 5x5 board of letters would contain at least one three letter word from the 178691 words in the Scrabble tournament word list.

 I decided to throw the user's CPU at this problem.
 I simply generate boards, deterministically, until the starting board contains zero words.